 Walk of Life – this is an indoor exhibit that houses all our reptiles, marmosets, meerkats, tamarins and other exotic mammals.
-Come and see Zag - our friendly boa constrictor, and two pence - our very small young leopard tortoise.
 We also have Tenrecs, dormice, geckos, snakes and other reptiles on show.

 Wetlands – a large netted aviary holding over 20 species of wetland birds.
 Red crowned cranes along with ibis, teals and geese all co exist.
 Most birds are free flying.
 Try and spot our rarest addition, the Madagascan Teal.

 PETALZ Barn – here is where you will get to see up close some of our furry friends.
 In the barn you will find our rabbits and guinea pigs.
 Call in and see one of our hosts to have a cuddle with one of them.
 Age restrictions apply. (closes 1 hour before the gates close)

 South America Paddock and Walk – come and see the animals that come from South America including Cotton Top Tamarins, Capybara, Rhea and Alpaca.